Eating Disorders Treatment

 Eating disorders are complex psychological conditions in which abnormal eating patterns are developed and maintained in an attempt to cope with emotional problems.
 Each year at least 8 million Americans – including teen girls and boys, and women and men – are affected by eating disorders.
 The most prevalent types of eating disorders are anorexia nervosa and bulimia nervosa.

-The Eating Disorders Program at Nicklaus Children's Hospital, formerly Miami Children's Hospital, brings together the expertise of a full spectrum of specialists to offer multidisciplinary care and treatment for individuals suffering from eating disorders.
+The Eating Disorders Program at Nicklaus Children's Hospital brings together the expertise of a full spectrum of specialists to offer multidisciplinary care and treatment for individuals suffering from eating disorders.
 Together, the Eating Disorders Program staff is making a difference in the lives of families striving to help children or teens overcome these destructive behaviors.

 Eating Disorder Symptoms